A solution is prepared by dissolving 20.2 mL of methanol (CH3OH) ... | Channels for Pearson+

 1

 Calculate the mass of methanol using its volume and density.
 Use the formula: mass = volume × density.
-For methanol, the volume is 20.2 mL and the density is 0.782 g/mL.
+For methanol, this is: mass = 20.2 mL × 0.782 g/mL.

 Calculate the mass of water using its volume and density.
 Use the formula: mass = volume × density.
-For water, the volume is 100.0 mL and the density is 1.00 g/mL.
+For water, this is: mass = 100.0 mL × 1.00 g/mL.

-Determine the total mass of the solution by adding the mass of methanol and the mass of water.
+Convert the mass of methanol to moles.
+Use the molar mass of methanol (CH3OH), which is approximately 32.04 g/mol.
+Use the formula: moles = mass / molar mass.

-Calculate the mass percentage of methanol in the solution using the formula: mass percentage = (mass of methanol / total mass of solution) × 100%.
+Calculate the molality of the methanol in the solution.
+Molality is defined as moles of solute per kilogram of solvent.
+Use the formula: molality = moles of methanol / mass of water in kg.

-Compare the calculated mass percentage with the given options to identify the correct answer.
+Ensure the mass of water is converted from grams to kilograms by dividing by 1000, as molality is expressed in moles per kilogram of solvent.

 Related Videos